calabiyau19/calabiyau19.github.io/_posts/2025-03-17-Linux-Maintenance-Tasks.md

 date:  2025-03-17
 description:  Keeping your Linux system clean and up to date is essential.
 Here are some easy maintenance routines to follow.
 Please check out number eleven for a good app to help you manage files easily.
 Hint. ncdu
 ---
+8/01/2025 UPDATE:  Wrote a weekly maintenance script with Chad's help.
+Copied it to a folder called ~/Scripts on each Ubuntu and Debian machine.
+Using Tabby, I can access each machine quickly via ssh (key pairs set up already) and run this copied command, ~/Scripts/ubuntu-maintenance.sh, which runs the script that does all the updating and cleanup functions.
+Since each 'machine' is in its own VM I can open a new tab (to a new machine) while the script is still running on the previous machine.
+So, can run through all the machines weekly in less than 10 minutes.
+There are great products to help automate this but for ten minutes once a week the speed of this method is fine.
+The maintenance script is at the end of this post

 TL:DR   Always run at least these weekly, if not more often.